-The larvae mature in about 2 mo to adult worms that can live for several years; usually, only 1 or 2 adult worms are present.
+The larvae mature in about 2 months to adult worms that can live for several years; usually, only 1 or 2 adult worms are present.
 Adult T. saginata tapeworms are usually 4 to 12 meters in length, but can be as long as 25 meters.

 T. saginata infection occurs worldwide but especially in cattle-raising regions of the tropics and subtropics in Africa, the Middle East, Eastern Europe, Mexico, and South America.
 Infection is uncommon in US cattle and is monitored by federal inspection.

 Patients may be asymptomatic or have mild digestive symptoms including epigastric discomfort, nausea, flatulence, diarrhea, or hunger pains.
 Passage of a motile segment (proglottid) often brings an otherwise asymptomatic patient to medical attention.

 The stool should be examined for proglottids and ova; ova may also be present on anal swabs.
 The ova of T. saginata are indistinguishable from those of T. solium (pork tapeworm) and T. asiatica, as are the clinical features and management of intestinal infections due to these 3 tapeworms.

 Alternatively, a single 2-g dose of niclosamide (not available in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed with a small amount of water.
 For children, the dose of niclosamide is 50 mg/kg (maximum dose 2 g) once.